 The first five trends have given rise to the sixth, and perhaps most hopeful, trend for global tax – the rise of technology.
 As throughout history, technology has offered the answer to our most complex and seemingly insurmountable challenges.
 The challenges and tasks facing the tax world are no different – with comprehensive and automated tax process solutions becoming a reality in the near future.
 The key challenge facing tax professionals is to move away from today’s manual processes (which in large part include tax tasks carried out by ERP systems) and to move towards a higher level of automation.
 The solution comes in the form of third-party technological solutions that have already begun to take shape and are poised to deliver on the promise of transforming tax processes for the new global economy.
 These solutions include tax-sensitised business intelligence applications and tax engines that come pre-populated with data, logic and reporting capabilities for all tax types – across all taxing jurisdictions in the world.

 Tax technology providers have recognised this need inherent in today’s tax world and have begun to introduce and deliver end-to-end solutions that consolidate all tax types across all tax jurisdictions on a single operating platform.
-The result is enterprise-level tax technology that helps tax departments answer the challenges of today and tomorrow, and ensure their companies stay competitive in the years to come.
+The result is enterprise-level tax technology that helps tax departments answer the challenges of today and tomorrow, and help their companies stay competitive in the years to come.

 Since 1978, Vertex, Inc., has been a leading provider of tax technology and services, enabling companies of all sizes to realize the full strategic potential of the tax function by automating and integrating tax processes, while leveraging advanced and predictive analytics of tax data.
-Vertex provides cloud-based and on-premise solutions that can be tailored to specific industries for every major line of tax, including income, sales and consumer use, value added and payroll.
+Vertex provides cloud-based and on-premise solutions that can be tailored to specific industries for every major line of tax, including sales and consumer use, value added and payroll.
 Headquartered in Pennsylvania, and with offices worldwide, Vertex is a privately held company that employs over 900 professionals and serves companies across the globe.